 The enrollment deadline for the First Agency plan is 15 days prior to the start of the enrollment period.
 All enrollment is processed through the Russell G. Weigand Center for Professional Excellence.

 Not having health and accident coverage should not be an option.
 Keep the following in mind as you decide on your insurance:

 - Medical care is extremely expensive in the United States.
 International students without coverage are shocked when they receive a bill for even the most minimal treatment.

 - A limited visit to an emergency room at a U.S. hospital can incur thousands of dollars in charges.

-- If you are hospitalized and a family member needs to join you from your home country, the policy offered through the College includes coverage to offset some of the expenses associated with travel and lodging.
+- If you are hospitalized and a family member needs to join you from your home country, the policy offered through the University includes coverage to offset some of the expenses associated with travel and lodging.

 It’s important to have both health and accident coverage.
 Don’t be fooled by policies that only cover accidents.
-They are often much cheaper, but do not cover everyday health care.
+They are often much cheaper but do not cover everyday health care.